 Most of these applications use artificial neural networks to render their faces.
 Neural networks are a set of algorithms that detect and recognize patterns that loosely structure a [human] brain.
 The patterns the networks use are in numerical vectors while trying to translate more realistic time, text, sound and images.
 They use deep machine learning to create new computerized information.
 Neural networks are organized in layers that feed-forward in one direction.
 These type of networks work best when there is a high level of error that can be done hence a photo is okay but a bank account is problematic.
 Python would have been the coding language most of these might of used and customized.
 Each company organizes its own networks their own way that benefits their end results .
 For further reading of neural networks from Massachusetts Institute of Technology and University of Wisconsin-Madison.

-This will be from unsettling to the uncanny valley
+From unsettling to the uncanny valley

 With so much work trying to aim for a human-like appearance many animations can look unsettling to not even passable.
 This has been often spoken about in recent times after the VSauce video of Why Things Are Creepy? was posted.
 The video brings up topics of ambiguity and the uncanny valley.
 Video games and 3D animations that gear towards a life-like version of humans on screen can fall victim to this interruption of weird.
 The most recent films that most can see to find the uncanny valley are Sonic The Hedgehog and Cats.
 The attempt to do photorealistic fur, human movements and human features in one character to be creepy.
 Sonic having real human teeth instead of a more cartoony look like the original video game character design.
 Or the cats in Cats having human bodies with cat fur and cat-infused elements to a human body.
 It could be because of it being to live like don’t know what to do with the information like it is too alien for us to comprehend or that it is repulsive that our primal human instincts to take over and run.
 The overreaction could be exaggerated but if these films were 2D animated there wouldn’t be much to discuss.